-Goebbels tries to use the Volkssturm this way, but the "national militia" is actually just a pathetic, last-ditch attempt to put outdated weapons in the hands of untrained civilians and herd them into the meatgrinder of the Soviet army on threat of execution by the SS.
+Goebbels tries to use the Volkssturm this way, but the "national militia" is actually just a pathetic, last-ditch attempt to put outdated weapons in the hands of untrained civilians, a lot of them old men and children barley in their teens, and herd them into the meatgrinder of the Soviet army on threat of execution by the SS.
 Their commander, General Wilhelm Mohnke, pleads with Goebbels to realize that the Volkssturm have no effect on the Soviets and simply waste German lives.
 Goebbels finally admits that he really doesn't care.
 It's their fault for following him.

 While Rome Burns: There are a few desperate attempts to have fun, at Eva's insistence - for example, when everyone is forcing themselves to act happy and dance with the bombing in the background.
 Finally it gets so loud and so close, that they can't even fake it anymore and are clearly terrified.
 At this point, Eva jumps up on a table and starts dancing going "Cmon, play the music, I want to dance!"
 And then, a bomb hits directly over the bunker and one of the walls collapses in a cloud of dust, sending everyone into a panic as the lights flicker.